Cynthia J. Warner

 Senior Vice President, People Development

-Trisha holds a bachelor’s degree in public relations and communications from the University of Northern Iowa and an MBA from the University of Missouri-Kansas City.
-Trisha also serves as a trustee on the board for the Morton Arboretum in Lisle, IL.
-Trisha was born and raised in Marshalltown, IA.
-She will be relocating with her husband John and children Nataliya and Ian to the Ames area.
+Ms. Conley holds a bachelor’s degree in public relations and communications from The University of Northern Iowa and an MBA from The University of Missouri-Kansas City.
+She also serves as a trustee and the chairperson of the Compensation & Leadership Committee on the board for the Morton Arboretum in Lisle, IL.
+In her free time, she enjoys traveling, reading and a variety of outdoor activities including skiing and participating in long-distance road cycling events.
+She also enjoys spending time with her husband John and their kids, Nataliya and Ian.

 Vice President, Corporate Affairs and Development